xor2003/masm2c/README.md

 TODO: add FPU instructions support, keyboard?

-Execute to convert masm16 to C:
+Execute to convert your masm 16 bit source to C:
 -------------------------------

 masm-recover <some.asm>